-The Somaliland and Puntland have relatively structured public health systems governed by health authorities or by a variety of international and national NGOs or by a combination of the two, while in the South Central region the delivery of public health services is entirely delivered by external actors with limited government oversight in most regions.
+Inconsistent healthcare delivery structures: Somaliland and Puntland have relatively structured public health systems governed by health authorities or by a variety of international and national NGOs or by a combination of the two, while in South Central Somalia the delivery of public health services is mainly by private and NGO actors with limited government oversight in most regions.
 The packages of services are not standardized and depend on NGO capacity rather than national norms and standards.